-Charles C. Townsend founded Aloha Partners LP in 2001 and serves as its Managing General Partner.
-Mr. Townsend has also served as President and Chief Executive Officer of Aloha Partners II since March 2006 and from 2002 to 2008, served as President and Chief Executive Officer of Aloha Partners LP.
+Charles C. Townsend founded Aloha Partners LP in 2001 and served as its Managing General Partner until 2008.
+Mr. Townsend has also served as the Managing General Partner of Aloha Partners II from 2006 to 2014.
+From 1988 to 1998, Mr. Townsend served as President and CEO of the Atlantic Cellular Company.
 Since January 2004, Mr. Townsend has also served as President of Pac 3, LLC.